SenteonLLC/senteonllc.github.io/beta/controls.md

 > **Note**: This initialization period is configured to take as long as the Senteon Agent needs to make determinations.
 With future updates this time is expected to be around 2 weeks.
 For the purposes of the beta, this audit period has been removed and endpoints can be setup immediately.

 5)  Changing back to the `Endpoint` screen will show that the endpoints are now in a ready for setup state.
-Changing back to the `Uninitialized` screen will show that this endpoint is now listed in the `ready for setup` list and can be setup.
+Changing back to the `Uninitialized` screen will show that this endpoint is now listed in the `Ready for Setup` list and can be setup.
 > **Note**: Currently changing tabs is necessary to prompt Command Center to update with endpoint statuses from Senteon master servers.
 This will be available as a refresh button for individual lists upon release.